Woman, 20, fatally shot in Auburn Gresham

 The woman was taken to the University of Chicago Hospital where she was pronounced dead.
 Her identity was not immediately released.

-The woman was the third person killed during the Memorial Day weekend.
+The woman was one of four people killed during the Memorial Day weekend.
 A 31-year-old man in the city's River North neighborhood and another man in Englewood were also fatally shot.

-Chicago police have beefed up patrols to curb gun violence in the city.
+An 18-year-old woman was shot in the chest at 9 p.m.
+Saturday in the 800-block of East 49th Street, police said.

+Per witnesses, the victim and an adult male acquaintance where inside of a residence playing with a handgun when the weapon fell to the ground and discharged, striking the woman in the chest.